opral/monorepo/packages/ide-extension/README.md

 }
 ```

+> You might need another module if you are using a different resource file type.
+You can find all available modules [here](https://inlang.com/c/plugins).

 #### 2. Decide on a **syntax matcher**

 You should continue with **installing a syntax matcher**.
 There are multiple syntax matcher available:

 - m function matcher: https://inlang.com/m/632iow21/plugin-inlang-mFunctionMatcher
 - t function matcher: https://inlang.com/m/698iow33/plugin-inlang-tFunctionMatcher
+- *if you are using the i18next module, everything is already built-in*
 - *if you are using next-intl, you need https://inlang.com/m/193hsyds/plugin-inlang-nextIntl*
-- *if you are using the i18next module, everything is already built-in*

 #### 3. ✨ Recommended